abigail-ryan/famous-places/README.md

 ### Future Features

 With more learning and understanding of JavaScript, for future development of this project I would like to add:
-* A high scores feature, that shows the current users a list of their high scores based on their current game attempts.
+* A high scores feature, that shows the player a list of their high scores based on their current game attempts.
-* A timer function so users can see their time taken to complete the quiz.
 * A results percentage display, inspired by this tutorial from [Codehal](https://www.youtube.com/watch?v=Vp8x8-reqZA). (_I did want to, and tried to, include this particular feature in the current version of this project, however it is outside my scope of learning at the moment and I was unable to make the code work in my project.
 It is a feature I will work to understand and include in future versions._)
 * A much larger selection of questions so that the quiz is vastly different every time the game is played.
 * A difficulty level where players race against the clock to get the answers right before running out of time.